Authors@Wharton Speaker Series

 How many times do I meet with my coach?

-As part of the ECFP, you receive five sessions from January 2015-September 2015, roughly three in the Spring semester, one during your internship, and one in September to wrap up learning and develop a plan for moving forward for self development.
+As part of the ECFP, you receive five sessions, roughly three in the Spring semester, one during your internship, and one in September to wrap up learning and develop a plan for moving forward for self development.

 How do I schedule my sessions and what happens between coaching sessions?